• Skip to primary navigation

 orange, tinsel and Christmas decorations in a basket for a festive sensory box

-We touched everything and smelled the food bits, talking about the different textures and scents.
-It made us stop and think about how different things feel and look, which was great for my daughter who usually runs around without stopping to take anything in.
+We touched everything and smelled the food bits, discussing the different textures and scents.
+It made us stop and think about how different things feel and look, which was great for my daughter, who usually runs around without stopping to take anything in.

-We also tried closing our eyes and trying to guess which object we picked up.
+We also tried closing our eyes and guessing which object we picked up.

 More ideas for Christmas Sensory Trays